odoo/documentation/content/applications/general/email_communication/mailjet_api.rst

    For more information see :ref:`Using a default email address <email_communication/default>`.

-   The :guilabel:`System Parameters` can be accessed by activating :doc:`../../applications/general/developer_mode` in the :menuselection:`Settings --> Technical --> Parameters --> System Parameters` menu.
+   The :guilabel:`System Parameters` can be accessed by activating the :ref:`developer mode
+   <developer-mode>`.

 Once the setup is complete, the Odoo database is ready to use the Mailjet email server for mass mailing or transactional emails!